Meatpacking District in New York

-The Meatpacking District is a district in Manhattan, New York, which runs roughly from West 14th Street to Gansevoort Street and the Hudson River to Hudson Street.
-In recent years (partly due to construction of the High Line Park) the area is extended North to West 16th Street and East of the Hudson Street.
+The Meatpacking District in New York is a district in Manhattan, which runs roughly from West 14th Street to Gansevoort Street and the Hudson River to Hudson Street.
+Although the part to the north of this, up to West 16th Street, and a part to the east of Hudson Street, is often considered Meatpacking as well.
 In 1900, the Meatpacking District was the home of 250 slaughterhouses and packing plants, giving the district its name.
-Meanwhile, there are only thirty left in the district.
+Meanwhile, there are only five left in the district.
 The neighbourhood is now known especially for its vibrant, glamorous nightlife.

-Before Meatpacking District was chosen as New York’s ‘most fashionable district’ in 2004, everything was a lot less glamorous.
+Meatpacking District’s history is a lot less chic than its current image.
 In the 60s the decline set in, reaching an all time low in the 80s.
-The Meatpacking district was a raw, industrial area at the time, the epicentre of drug trafficking and prostitution.
+The Meatpacking District was a raw, industrial area at the time, the epicentre of drug trafficking and prostitution.
 Just a few years later in the late 90s, things were looking bright again.
 This transformation started when trendy boutiques and nightlife came to the area, setting the tone for the neighbourhoods new character.
-Almost two decades later, they’re still the main pillars of Meatpacking District as we know it today: nightlife and fashion.
+They’re still the main pillars of the Meatpacking District as we know it today: nightlife and fashion.

 Highlights of Meatpacking District